arpitpandey0209/community-operators/docs/contributing.md

 ### Bundle format

-Your Operator package will be formatted as a `bundle` which is a directory named after your Operator with all `CustomResourceDefinitions`, the `ClusterServiceVersion` and the package definiton in separate YAML manifests.
+Your Operator package will be formatted as a `bundle` which is a directory named after your Operator with all `CustomResourceDefinitions`, the `ClusterServiceVersion` and the package definition in separate YAML manifests.

 Follow this example, assuming your Operator bundle is called `my-operator`.
 The bundle name should also correspond to the `name` field in the CSV.